rfo909/RForth/README.md

 yourself.
 This project aims at the Pi Pico as the run platform, simply because the toolchain and the deploy is so easy.

-It is unlikely this Forth will ever be used for anything but testing and development.
+It is unlikely this Forth will ever be used for anything but the experience of bringing up a full language from nothing, since libraries and interfacing hardware at the lowest level, is an entirely different matter.

 The initial effort consisted of making a byte code assembler, and developing and compiling the code in the ACode.txt file, which is